NBCUniversal Media Group: NBCUniversal Cable Entertainment

 In February 2013, following the acquisition of the company by Comcast, NBCUniversal merged its two cable divisions, NBCUniversal Cable Entertainment & Cable Studios and NBCUniversal Entertainment & Digital Networks and Integrated Media, into one unit.
 By April 2013, Comcast Entertainment Studios, or E!
 Studios, was renamed Wilshire Studios.
 Jeff Wachtel was transferred from his position as co-president of USA to head of content at Universal Cable Productions.

 With the resignation of E!
 President Suzanne Kolb in September 2014, NBCU Cable announced the formation of Lifestyle Network Group consisting of Bravo, Oxygen, E!
 Entertainment and Esquire Network.
 The Group was to be led by Frances Berwick, president of Bravo and Oxygen Media with Esquire Network president Adam Stotsky to take over as general manager of E!

 On April 14, 2014, Comcast purchased Lions Gate Entertainment and Sony Pictures Entertainment's stakes in Fearnet, acquiring full ownership of the channel.
 Comcast plans to fold Fearnet into its existing horror- and thriller-focused network Chiller (owned by the company's NBCUniversal Cable unit), although some of Fearnet's programming may be moved to Syfy.

 Hammer ordered a reorganization that creates the Entertainment Networks group with Chiller, Cloo, Syfy, and USA Network by transferring two Syfy executives out and placing USA Network president Chris McCumber in charge of the group as president.
 Transferred Syfy executives include the executive vice president of original content, who moved to the post of executive vice president of scripted content under the chief content officer of NBCU Cable, and the president of Syfy and Chiller, who moved to president of strategy and commercial growth at NBCU Cable.
 Sprout was also added to Lifestyle Network.
 On September 9, 2017, Sprout relaunched as Universal Kids, targeting a wider family audience; the Sprout brand was retained for the network's preschool programming block until January 26, 2018.

 The group agreed to purchase a majority stake in Craftsy digital network from equity firms in May 2017.
 Craftsy was renamed Bluprint with Craftsy.com become its a la carte classes and Craftsy Unlimited service becoming Bluprint, while adding additional lifestyle categories.

 In January 2019, NBCUniversal reorganized to make way for their streaming service.
 Bonnie Hammer was transferred to the new post of chairman at Direct-to-Consumer and Digital Enterprises for NBCUniversal, while the cable group was placed under the NBCUniversal Broadcast, Cable, Sports and News group.

 In early 2019, Universal Cable Productions changed its name to Universal Content Productions in order to reflect the move into digital productions.
 In October 2019, Universal Content Productions was transferred from NBCUniversal Cable Entertainment Group to NBCUniversal Content Studios.
 Further restructuring placed the two cable networks in April 2020 under NBCU Television and Streaming.

+On September 30, 2025, most of the networks in the division, excepting Bravo, were transferred to Versant in advance of the planned spin-off of the company from Comcast.